PrestaShop/test-scenarios/src/content/modules/ps_customersigin/login-with-an-email-without-account.md

 ## Preconditions

-Go to back office -> Modules -> Module manager<br />
+Go to back office -> Modules -> Module manager\
-Search ps_customersignin<br />
+Search ps_customersignin\
-The module should be installed and upgraded to the last version<br />
+The module should be installed and upgraded to the last version\
 Go to FO
 ## Steps
 | Step Description | Expected result |